AndrewVII/pymetacritic/README.md

 # pymetacritic
-A package to get album scores from metacritic
+A package to get album scores from metacritic.